-So if you won’t hear the ‘loudness’ of a mix or master on YouTube, or Spotify, or Apple Music, or TV or radio – where do you hear it ?
+So if you won’t hear the ‘loudness’ of a mix or master on YouTube, or Spotify, or in iTunes, or on TV and radio – where do you hear it ?

 Well, you might hear it in the car – but the first thing you do when you put a new CD in is adjust the volume, right ?
 So that doesn’t matter, after the first 20 seconds.